AkanMNdem/project-3/README.md

 ## Section 3: Results Reproduction Instructions
 1. We first need to figure out what dataset to analyze.
 For our group, we decided to analyze Amazon Product Reviews and gathered this data from a GitHub Repository.
 This is the repository the Amazon Product Reviews came from: https://amazon-reviews-2023.github.io/
 2. We then decided how we are going to analyze this data, which we did on the basis of AI usage in reviews
-3. We searched for AI detection software, specifically ones where we had easy access (account creation is simple) to an API to send requests on the AI detection results.
-This lead to us using the Sappling AI detector API: https://sapling.ai/docs/api/detector/ (see ai_detection.py)
+3. Run ai_detection.py: We searched for AI detection software, specifically ones where we had easy access (account creation is simple) to an API to send requests on the AI detection results.
+This lead to us using the Sappling AI detector API: https://sapling.ai/docs/api/detector/
 4. After downloading the dataset for 3 different types of products (Software, Handmade Products, and Video Games), we graphically analyzed the character count of the reviews to create lower and upper bound on the character count per review.
 We settled on an upper bound of 600 characters.
-To visualize our data, we used pandas, matplotlib, and json libraries. (see main.py)
+To visualize our data, we used pandas, matplotlib, and json libraries.
    ```python
     plt.subplot(1, 2, 1)  # 1 row, 2 columns, 1st subplot
     plt.hist(df_filtered['text_length'], bins=50, edgecolor='black')